 Gout, also known as gouty arthritis, leads to agonizing pain and inflammation in your joints, particularly in your big toe.
 If you have a sudden onset of foot or ankle pain or have a history of gout, top-rated podiatrists Kyle Durfey, DPM, and Brian Hiapo, DPM, of Arizona Foot and Ankle Medical Center can help.
-Book your gout evaluation at the Laveen, Arizona-based podiatry practice by clicking the online scheduler or by calling the clinic to speak with a team member.
+Book your gout evaluation at the Chandler and Laveen, Arizona-based podiatry practice by clicking the online scheduler or by calling the clinic to speak with a team member.

 As a type of arthritis, gout is known for causing joint inflammation.
 But gout is unique in that it’s caused by a buildup of uric acid, which is a byproduct of purine digestion.
 Uric acid tends to crystallize in cooler areas.
 Because your toes are the furthest points from your heart and get the least amount of blood flow, they’re typically cooler, which is why gout most commonly affects the joints (especially your big toe).